aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

     ~# resize2fs /dev/sda2
     ```
 7. All done!
 Remove the USB boot disk, cross your fingers, and `reboot`.

+### Flashing the FriendlyARM NanoPi R4S
+1. Uncompress the OpenWrt `...sysupgrade.img.gz` image and write it to a micro SD card using using [balenaEtcher](https://www.balena.io/etcher/)

 ## Useful stuff
 1. To kill a screen session: